 I’ve seen claims that if a post gets a lot of initial likes and comments, Facebook starts showing it to more of your followers organically.
 But again, my own experience doesn’t confirm this.

-What makes more sense I think is – assuming you already have a following – to target your boosted posts at “people who like my page” and forget about demographics and interests.
+What seems to make sense is targeting your boosted posts at “people who like my page” and forgetting about demographics and interests.
 Over time, your followers may share your posts and bring in some new people.
 At least you’ll get some actual, sincere “likes”.
 But I tried that, and the results were not encouraging; Facebooks results for the boosted post eventually showed that only about 1/3 of my followers even saw it.
 So it looks like the “boost” engine is out of gas, too.